The Role Equity Plays in a Merger or Acquisition

 But not all equity options affect the purchase price.
 Consider scenarios where key employees can only exercise their stock options six months or a year after a change in ownership.
 Even though key employees are expected to exercise those options imminently, their values cannot be included in the purchase price; they are post-transaction expenses.
 Buyers should invest in careful deal structuring.
 A good deal includes as many existing equity options as possible in the purchase price.

 Sellers should also invest in deal planning.
 Sellers receive the highest valuation when their employees remain employed with the acquiring entity.
 To help employees view the takeover as positive, sellers can advocate for specific awards on their behalf and carefully review change-of-control provisions.
-Key employees may advocate for an acceleration clause in their contract so they can cash in and get out post-acquisition, but limiting that acceleration may make sense for both them and the seller in the long run.
+Key employees may advocate for an acceleration clause in their contract so they can cash in and get out post-acquisition.
+But limiting that acceleration may make sense for them and the seller in the long run.

 Sellers must invest in employee education.
 Do employees understand how their equity awards work?
 Do they know the guidelines for exercising their options?
 Do they know the tax consequences of the merger or acquisition?
 Cash compensation may be king, but employees want to understand the role they and their options play in a merger or acquisition.
 ISOs, for instance, are tax-advantageous to employees who exercise them pre-acquisition, but less appealing post-acquisition.